haveno-dex/haveno-docs/docs/the-project/payment_methods/UPI.md

 If you have more than one UPI account you wish to add to Haveno you can create different accounts for each.

 Make sure all the details are correct when you add.

+!!! warning
-**Warning**, please make sure to include your Virtual Payment Address (VPA) also called your UPI ID.
+    Please make sure to include your Virtual Payment Address (VPA) also called your UPI ID.
 The format for this is like an email ID: with the sign “@” in the middle.
 For example, your UPI ID could be “receiver’s_name@bank_name” or “phone_number@bank_name.”
 For UPI there is a maximum limit of Rs.
 100,000 that can be sent per transaction.
 If you intend to trade amount of over Rs.
 100,000 per trade it is likely trades will have to take place over multiple transfers.
 Please note some banks have different limits for their customers.

 #### How do I buy XMR with my UPI account?